argonne-lcf/ALCF_Hands_on_HPC_Workshop/03_distributedHyperOpt/01_BasicHPS/README.md

 The `deephyper/0.2.1` module contains all of the requisite dependencies for this tutorial; however, the module is currently built via pip and uses TensorFlow, etc. packages **without** optimizations for Intel hardware.
 Therefore, the TensorFlow performance will be much worse than the performance observed in `01_distributedDeepLearning` using the `datascience/tensorflow-2.3` module, e.g. This choice was made for simplicity and stability of the more complicated programming environment and package dependencies for DeepHyper.

-If you haven't already:
+If you haven't already cloned this repository, change directories to your home directory and execute:
 ```bash
 git clone https://github.com/argonne-lcf/sdl_ai_workshop
 ```

-Navigate into the `BasicHPS/` directory:
+Navigate into the `01_BasicHPS/` subdirectory:

 ```bash
 cd sdl_ai_workshop/03_distributedHyperOpt/01_BasicHPS